computerscienceiscool/llm-tools/docs/SYSTEM_PROMPT.md

 1. **Start with overview files**: Begin by reading README.md, package.json, go.mod, requirements.txt, or similar files to understand the project structure.

+2. **Note on repository location**: By default, llm-runtime creates a temporary git repository in `/tmp/dynamic-repo/` for all operations.
+This prevents accidental modification of your working directories.
+If you need to operate on a specific directory, the `--root` flag can be used.

-2. **Use search for discovery**: In large or unfamiliar codebases, use `<search>` to find relevant files before reading them.
+3. **Use search for discovery**: In large or unfamiliar codebases, use `<search>` to find relevant files before reading them.

-3. **Follow the code flow**: After understanding the entry points, follow imports and function calls to trace through the codebase.
+4. **Follow the code flow**: After understanding the entry points, follow imports and function calls to trace through the codebase.

-4. **Test and validate**: Use exec commands to run tests, build the project, or execute specific commands to verify functionality.
+5. **Test and validate**: Use exec commands to run tests, build the project, or execute specific commands to verify functionality.

-5. **Be systematic**: Explore directories methodically rather than randomly.
+6. **Be systematic**: Explore directories methodically rather than randomly.

-6. **Use multiple commands**: You can use multiple commands in a single response to gather comprehensive information.
+7. **Use multiple commands**: You can use multiple commands in a single response to gather comprehensive information.

 ### Example Exploration Pattern